tedneward/Demo-NWCPP/csharp/README.md

 Because the threads in the thread pool are all background threads by nature, they will not keep the CLR alive on their own, so we `Wait` on a signal for each thread to `Signal` when they are finished with their loop.

-Note that C# here is simply a preferential choice; we could have used F# or even Visual Basic to write any of these, with a change only to syntax.
-(That is to say, there would be little to no change in semantics.)

 ### ExplicitTasks
 This uses the Task-based Asynchronous Programming (TAP) approach in C#, exemplified by the `Task` type, to abstract away the threading behavior entirely.
+Although it's not strictly necessary, TAP usually brings in the use of the C# `async` and `await` keywords, which help make it easier to invoke these to run in parallel (even though it doesn't make a whole lot of sense in this simple example).

+### ImplicitTasks
+We can also do some "abstract away the Tasks" by using some of the `Parallel` methods.